-The Technology You'll Need for Distance Learning
+The Technology You'll Need for Remote Learning

-Smart Practices for Distance Learning
+Smart Practices for Remote Learning

 So first, take a deep breath.
-Distance learning isn't an ideal situation, especially if you're used to being independent.
+Remote learning isn't an ideal situation, especially if you're used to being independent.
 But it's definitely manageable, and you may find that the remote learning process actually has its perks (like the ability to watch lectures at your own pace).
 To help adjust to this new academic lifestyle, here are a few smart practices:

-Create an Engaging Remote Learning Environment
+Create an Engaging Learning Environment

 Schedule Time to Complete Assignments

-With a normal school schedule most students are out and about during the day, taking classes and studying in the library.
-That's not the case with distance learning, so you'll need to be more disciplined about your weekly schedule.
+With a normal school schedule, most students are out and about during the day, taking classes and studying in the library.
+That's not the case with remote learning, so you'll need to be more disciplined about your weekly schedule.
 We suggest using a calendar or planner and penciling in all the lectures that you need to watch for the week, while also setting aside plenty of time for homework and reading.
 As a remote learner, you'll have more time than you know what to do with, but that time can quickly disappear if you're not using it wisely.

 Don't Be Afraid to Ask Questions

-It might seem weird to ask questions when you're not face-to-face with professors, but it's an invaluable part of the learning process so don't shortchange yourself.
-Almost every distance learning portal will allow you to submit questions on a course discussion board, and if that isn't an option, you can always get in touch with professors via email.
+It might seem weird to ask questions when you're not face-to-face with professors, but it's an invaluable part of the learning process, so don't shortchange yourself.
+Almost every remote learning portal will allow you to submit questions on a course discussion board, and if that isn't an option, you can always get in touch with professors via email.
 In fact, when it comes time to ask professors for a letter of recommendation down the road, you'll already have correspondence and rapport over email, so it won't feel like a big ask.

 Take Advantage of Every Resource